Setting up a SIP Phone

 NODE = 1999 ; change this to your node number

-The entry in blue is the extension number for your sip phone.
-If you want to use a different extension number, change this entry to match your extension.
+is the extension number for your SIP phone.
+If you want to use a different extension number, change 1001 to your desired extension number.

 Update pjsip.conf

 Scroll down to the Basic UDP transport section.
-It should look like the following:
+It should be updated to look like the following:

 ; Basic UDP transport